 The medium sized village of Pak Tha is set at the confluence of the Mekong and Nam Tha rivers and is a comfortable place to break the journey between Huay Xai and Pakbeng.
-It is also the place from where to embark on the fabulous trip up the Nam Tha river to Luang Nam Tha.
+It is also the place from where to embark on a boat trip up the Nam Tha river to Luang Nam Tha – if you're lucky.

-The customs and immigration office is located at the boat dock, but this will be of little use to anyone unless coming through the scrub across the river from Thailand.
+The customs and immigration office is located near the boat dock, but this will be of little use to anyone unless coming through the scrub across the river from Thailand.

 The few accommodation options in Pak Tha offer only rudimentary facilities.
 Supaphon and Suphany are the pick of the guesthouses and are located in the centre of town.
 Just ask at the market for directions.
 Suphany has two types of rooms and those downstairs are some of the worst we have seen.
 If you can manage it, tell the owner you’d like to stay with her son, Bounmee, where he has a few basic rooms in his house.
 They’re the best bet, and although still basic, you will at least not feel dirty.
 Cold water and squat toilets are the norm around these parts.